Maravai LifeSciences (NASDAQ:MRVI) Releases FY 2021 After-Hours Earnings Guidance

-After-Hours earnings guidance on Tuesday morning.
+After-Hours earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of 0.80-0.90 for the period, compared to the Thomson Reuters consensus estimate of $0.61.
 The company issued revenue guidance of $580-630 million, compared to the consensus revenue estimate of $429.55 million.

+A number of brokerages have issued reports on MRVI.
+Stifel Nicolaus began coverage on shares of Maravai LifeSciences in a report on Tuesday, December 15th.
+They set a buy rating and a $31.00 target price on the stock.
+Jefferies Financial Group began coverage on shares of Maravai LifeSciences in a report on Tuesday, December 15th.
+They set a buy rating on the stock.
+UBS Group began coverage on shares of Maravai LifeSciences in a report on Monday, December 14th.
+They set a buy rating and a $32.00 target price on the stock.
+Credit Suisse Group boosted their target price on shares of Maravai LifeSciences from $31.00 to $34.00 and gave the company an outperform rating in a report on Monday.
+Finally, Robert W. Baird started coverage on shares of Maravai LifeSciences in a research report on Tuesday, December 15th.
+They set an outperform rating and a $31.00 price target for the company.
+Ten investment analysts have rated the stock with a buy rating, The company currently has a consensus rating of Buy and an average target price of $33.88.

 Maravai LifeSciences Company Profile